uvarc/rc-website/content/userinfo/rivanna/login.md

 ## Secure Shell Access

-Rivanna is accessible through ssh (Secure Shell) connections using the hostname rivanna.hpc.virginia.edu.
+Rivanna is accessible through ssh (Secure Shell) connections using the hostname `rivanna.hpc.virginia.edu`.

-## Windows
+### Windows

 Windows users must install an ssh client application.
-We recommend MobXterm, but you may also use other clients such as SecureCRT or PuTTY.
+We recommend [MobXterm](https://mobaxterm.mobatek.net/), but you may also use other clients such as [SecureCRT](https://www.vandyke.com/products/securecrt/) or [PuTTY](https://www.putty.org/).

-## Mac OSX and Linux
+### Mac OSX and Linux

 OSX and Linux users may connect through a terminal using the command